-- (a) The Employer shall pay 100% of the premiums for an extended health plan.
-There shall not be any deductible for covered expenses. - (b) The Extended Health Plan shall include orthopaedic shoes to a maximum of \$150 per annum and vision care of \$350 every year. - (c) A prescription Drug Card will be provided to employees. - (d) The Overall Lifetime Health Maximum for the Extended Health Plan shall be \$100,000.
+(a) The Employer shall pay 100% of the premiums for an extended health plan.
+There shall not be any deductible for covered expenses.

+(b) The Extended Health Plan shall include orthopaedic shoes to a maximum of \$150 per annum and vision care of \$350 every year.

+(c) A prescription Drug Card will be provided to employees.

+(d) All employees and dependants are required to register for BC PharmaCare and provide proof of registration through a PharmaCare registration monitoring process administered by the Employer's benefits administrator.

+(e) The Overall Lifetime Health Maximum for the Extended Health Plan shall be \$200,000.

+(f) The reimbursement for Eye Exams will be increased from \$35 to \$60.